 On this date in 1924, John Biggers was born.
-He was a gifted, African American artist.
+He was a Black artist.

 In 1937, after her husband died, Cora Biggers took a position as a matron in an orphanage for Black children.
 She sent John and his brother Joe to Lincoln Academy.
 After graduation from Lincoln, Biggers entered Hampton Institute, planning to study the practical trade of plumbing (he included boiler room drawings with his application).

-While at Hampton, Biggers was introduced to the art of the American Regionalists Grant Wood, Thomas Hart Benton, Reginald Marsh, and Harry Sternberg and the Mexican muralists Diego Rivera, David Alfaro Siqueiros, and Jose Clemente Orozeo.
-He also was influenced by figures prominent in the Harlem Renaissance, including writers W. E. B. Du Bois and Alain Locke, and artists William Artis, Hale Woodruff, Elizabeth Catlett, and Charles White who became a mentor to Biggers.
+While at Hampton, Biggers was introduced to the art of the American Regionalists Grant Wood, Thomas Hart Benton, Reginald Marsh, and Harry Sternberg, and the Mexican muralists Diego Rivera, David Alfaro Siqueiros, and Jose Clemente Orozco.
+He also was influenced by figures prominent in the Harlem Renaissance, including writers W. E. B. Du Bois and Alain Locke, and artists William Artis, Hale Woodruff, Elizabeth Catlett, and Charles White became a mentor to Biggers.
 In 1943 he was drafted into a segregated navy.
-Discharged in 1945, he returned to Hampton then followed Lowenfeld to Pennsylvania State University.
+Discharged in 1945, he returned to Hampton and followed Lowenfeld to Pennsylvania State University.
 In 1948 Biggers received B.S. and M.S. degrees and married Hazel Hales.

-A year later he moved to Houston, where he became the founding chairman of the art department at Texas Southern University, then called Texas State University for Negroes.
+A year later, he moved to Houston, where he became the founding chairman of the art department at Texas Southern University, then called Texas State University for Negroes.
 He held that position for thirty-four years.
-Biggers initiated a mural program for art majors in which every senior student was expected to complete a mural on campus: there are now 114 such murals on the Texas Southern campus.
-In 1957 Biggers was one of the first African American artists to visit Africa to study African traditions and culture.
+Biggers initiated a mural program for art majors in which every senior student was expected to complete a mural on campus.
+There are now 114 such murals on the Texas Southern campus.
+In 1957 Biggers was one of the first American Black artists to visit Africa to study African traditions and culture.
 With the help of a grant from UNESCO, he and his wife traveled for six months in Ghana, Benin (then called Dahomey), Nigeria, and Togo in West Africa.
 The experience transformed his life and work.